darneta/vagrant-dev-php/README.md

 ## Known issues

+* Symlinks within your project may not work.
- Due to NFS project filesystem IO is 10%~70% slower (however default VirtualBox shared folders is ~2300% slower).
+* Due to NFS project filesystem IO is 10%~70% slower (however default VirtualBox shared folders is ~2300% slower).